Dilsv/contact-book/README.md

 - When building this code, it only accepted numbers and single words.
 This is an action I intend to improve in my future projects.
 - When adding a new contact, it would accept a number as a country.
 - When running the code, the program will not show saved contacts but will save new contacts.
+- When saving or editing contact information, the numbers do not save with a '0'.
+This might be related to the excel spreadsheet.

 ### Improvements
 - In my future projects, I intend on adding future features such as emails, addresses and last names.